krittikabarnwal/Healthify/README.md

-# DBMS_Project
-A team project to digitalize the healthcare facility of our college.
+A web application for the health care system of the college.

-We have made the webApp with different signups/logins according to the role of user i.e. (doctor, patient, chemist)